ropensci/MODIStsp/README.md

     +  Click on "Skip": the word "skip" will be replaced by the current GDAL version number
     +  Click on "Next" a few times to install GDAL

+#### Debiam and Ubuntu-based systems

+1. Ensure that your repositories contains a version of ```gdal-bin``` ≥ 1.11.1.
+    In particular, official repositories of Ubuntu 15.04 Vivid (or older) and Debian Jessie (or older) provide older versions of GDAL, so it is necessary to add UbuntuGIS-unstable repository before installing.
+To do it, follow instructions [here](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable)).
+    With Ubuntu 15.10 Wily (and newer) this step is not mandatory, altough recommended in order to have updated version of GDAL installed.

+2. To install GDAL a terminal and type
+    ```bash
+    sudo apt-get install gdal-bin
+    ```

+#### ArchLinux

+GDAL is maintained updated to the latest version as binary package within the community repository; although that, the support for HDF4 format is not included.
+To bypass this problem, ArchLinux users can install ```gdal-hdf4``` package from AUR.
+This package is updated manually after each release of ```gdal``` on the community repository, a temporal shift between a new ```gdal``` release and the update of ```gdal-hdf4``` could happen.
+The user which want to manually add the support for HDF4 in case ```gdal-hdf4``` is out-of-date can do it following [these instructions](https://notehub.org/fctdn).

+#### Other Linux systems

+Install the packaged binary of GDAL included in your specific distribution; if the version is older than 1.11.1, or if the support for HDF4 format is not included, the user probably must manually compile the source code.
+To do it, add the parameter ```--with-hdf4``` to ```configure``` instruction.

 <b id="f1">1</b> If you encounter problems installing the ``` gWidgetsRgtk2 ``` library, please signal it in the [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page of MODIStsp and we'll try to help you ! [↩](#a1)